 At the age of 14, I started working in a restaurant while apprenticing and attending culinary college in the city of Bordeaux.

-In 2003, I joined Lenotre Culinary Institute and the Pavillon Elysée.
+To join Lenotre Culinary Institute and the Pavillon Elysée.